Wilderness Impact Challenge

 Changemakers, innovators, and environmental champions, we want you!

-We would like to extend a heartfelt thank you to everyone who submitted their proposals the the Wilderness Impact Challenge.
-With over 140 submissions, the level of entries were exceptionally high and the competition fierce.
-Many are game-changing ideas.
+We would like to extend a heartfelt thank you to everyone who submitted their proposals to the inaugural Wilderness Impact Challenge.
+With over 140 submissions, the level of entries was exceptionally high and the competition fierce.

-After careful consideration, we are delighted to announce the finalists of the Wilderness Impact Challenge are:
+After careful consideration, we are delighted to announce the winner of the Wilderness Impact Challenge 2025, who will receive USD100,000 in funding to implement their solution.

-Peter Apps is pioneering a predator deterrent system to reduce human-wildlife conflict.
-His project, BioBoundary Deterrents, creates scent-based invisible barriers to deter predators, like lions and leopards, from entering livestock areas.
+Wild Entrust Africa is pioneering a predator deterrent system to reduce human-wildlife conflict.
+Their BioBoundary Project, which falls within their Botswana Predator Conservation programme, creates scent-based invisible barriers to deter predators, like lions, leopards, and wild dogs, from entering livestock areas.
 These deterrents can be deployed along perimeters or applied to livestock collars, offering a practical solution.

 Unlike costly fencing or lethal control methods, this approach mimics natural scent marking, helping farmers protect their herds while promoting coexistence with wildlife.